Monday, December 23, 2024

 The EU is behind on plans to provide Ukraine with a million shells by March 2024.
 In parallel, we have the political situation in the United States, which is also unclear what it means for Ukraine in terms of future military assistance.
 Aren't you afraid that next year there won't be anything to fight with?

 I'm sure there will be something.
 This is the responsibility of the military-political leadership of the country, and I think they realize this - precisely in the context of domestic producers and the development of our own defense industry.
-We need to convey, including to international partners, that we need to arm ourselves as quickly and efficiently as possible.
+We must convey, including to international partners, that we need to arm ourselves as quickly and efficiently as possible.
 And produce some of the weapons in collaboration, possibly with Western manufacturers.

 Such examples already exist in Ukraine.
 This includes ammunition for artillery systems, mortar ammunition, small arms, drones, and tanks.
 You can actually walk to the planes.